 "The film scoring master's degree program at Berklee Valencia created an intense, but incredible learning environment, not only being taught by top composers I admired, but being surrounded by passionate, like-minded musicians from all corners of the world.
 It broadened my musical perspective and gave me the tools, particularly the technology tools, to move to L.A. and start my own career."

 Amie Doherty is a composer and orchestrator based in Los Angeles.
 She has scored films for Amazon Prime, Dreamworks, and Focus Features.
 Her orchestrations include the TV series Star Trek: Discovery, Legion, The Act, Shadowhunters, and Extant, among many others.

 "Without a doubt, Berklee’s film scoring program offers one of the most well-rounded educations in film, TV, and video game music.
 Berklee grads dominate the industry, and it’s for a very good reason."

 —Richard Ludlow B.M.
 '14

 Richard Ludlow is the founder and co-owner of Hexany Audio, one of the video game industry’s leading music and sound production companies.
 Hexany Audio is best known for video games such as League of Legends, Call of Duty Mobile, Star Trek: Dark Remnant, Honor of Kings, and Millennium Falcon: Smuggler’s Run.
-In 2019 Richard was listed on the prestigious Forbes' 30 Under 30 list.
+In 2019, he was listed on the prestigious Forbes 30 Under 30 list.

 "The Berklee Film Scoring Department gave me the opportunity to find my voice while learning classical training, contemporary technique, and technical implementation.
 Modern film scoring relies on these diverse disciplines, and Berklee is the place to master them."